"TRAINING FOR CHAOS"

 4. Mileage does not have to be completed during one ruck.
 Mileage may be cumulative over the month challenge period.

-February's challenge is in honor of Wongchu Sherpa and proceeds will go to support the Wongchu Sherpa Memorial Hospital in Nepal!
+February's to Aprils Monthly challenge will be in honor of Wongchu Sherpa and proceeds will go to support the Wongchu Sherpa Memorial Hospital in Nepal!

 This Wongchu Sherpa Memorial Hospital is a result of a commitment to a long-standing vision by Wongchhu Sherpa, who has taken his Everest summits and business successes to give back to his boyhood village by developing roads, water projects, and a school.
 When asked what he further wished to accomplish, he stated that he wishes to bring better access and quality of healthcare to his local village and lower Solukhumbu region.
 He spent a lifetime being of service to his community in Nepal and was love by so many.